 Preparedness plans have different meanings based on the context.
-What you need in a fire will be different than in a flood or a tornado, or if your family faces sudden loss of the primary breadwinner.
+What you need in a fire will be different than in a flood or a tornado, or if your family faces the sudden loss of the primary breadwinner.
 You can think about what risks you are most likely to encounter and plan accordingly, but here are some things to think about:

-Have a Bug Out Bag (also known as a 72 hour kit)
+Have a Bug Out Bag (also known as a 72-hour kit)

-Check out my post about how to make your own bug-out bag (or 72 hour kit).
+Check out my post about how to make your own bug-out bag (or 72-hour kit).
 It is a collection of supplies you can “grab and go” in the event that you have to evacuate your home with no warning.
 That could be due to flooding, wildfire, etc.

 Emergency Food and Water Storage

-Make sure you have adequate food storage and a water supply (You can lose your running water suddenly in case of natural disaster.
+Make sure you have adequate food storage and water supply (You can lose your running water suddenly in case of a natural disaster.
 Then what do you do?)

 I have written posts on food storage and having an emergency water supply that you can check out for some great tips to prepare.
-(Learning about food preservation can help you build a better food storage!)
+(Learning about food preservation can help you build better food storage!)

 *Tip: Only store food that your family will eat and that you know how to cook.